Gornak40/algolymp/README.md

 - Make contest visible;
 - Make contest invisible.

-Useful with bash `for` loop after the end of the year.
+Useful with bash `for` loop at the end of the year.

 ### Flags
 - `-i` - contest id (required)